NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/ansible.md

 Ansible is a software tool that enables at scale management of infrastructure.
 Ansible is agentless — all it needs to function is the ability to SSH to the target and Python installed on the target.

-Ansible works alongside Terraform to streamline the Cloudflare Tunnel setup process.
+Ansible works alongside Terraform to streamline the Khulnasoft Tunnel setup process.
 In this guide, you will use Terraform to deploy an SSH server on Google Cloud and create a [locally-managed tunnel](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) that makes the server available over the Internet.
 Terraform will automatically run an Ansible playbook that installs and configures `cloudflared` on the server.

 ## Prerequisites